mabhisheksingh/AgenticAI/README.md

 ```

 ### Dependency Optimization
-> **💡 Optimization Tip**: For a **minimal installation**, you can create a custom `requirements-minimal.txt` with only the core dependencies listed above.
-The application is designed to work with just the essential packages.
+> **💡 Optimization Tip**: For a **minimal installation**, you can use `requirements-minimal.txt` which excludes Hugging Face dependencies.
+The application will gracefully disable Hugging Face features when these dependencies are not available.

 ### Development Dependencies
 ```bash